 During my visit to Newfoundland’s Great Northern Penninsula (the location of the first Viking settlement in North America) inspiration struck quite quickly and before the week was out, I had the core ideas for the Northern Landscapes collection.
 This accessory collection of 30-40 pieces focuses on shawls/stoles, scarves, hats, and cowls.
 I knew right away that the beautiful, natural colours and textures of Bare Naked Wools paired perfectly with this landscape.
 The collection also features indie dyers, focusing on colours drawn from the three landscapes.

 The collection will be released in three parts and will be available as ebooks or individual patterns.
-Part one was published in August 2015, part two will be published in late fall 2016 and part three will be released in 2017.
+Part one was published in August 2015, part two will be published over 2016/17 and part three will be released in 2019.